 The blackberries are in season!
 The hot days of summer have ripened these hedgerow fruits.
 They are plump and juicy, glistening by the paths and walkways, just waiting to be collected and eaten.
 With basket to hand, I wander out to collect as much a I can.

 There is something immensely satisfying about a full basket of blackberries, and dreams of what they can become.
-We planned muffins, cakes, crumbles, smoothies and ice cream.
-But, in the end, simply some cream and a wonderfully large bowl each gave us our first taste of the height of summer as we sat in the garden enjoying the late afternoon sun.
+I planned muffins, cakes, crumbles, smoothies and ice cream.
+But, in the end, simply some cream and a wonderfully large bowl gave me my first taste of the height of summer as I sat in the garden enjoying the late afternoon sun.

-As they days build in summer heat, early mornings are the time to go picking.
-This morning I discovered a whole bush of them in our own hedge.
+As the days build in summer heat, early mornings are the time to go picking.
+This morning I discovered a whole bush of them in my own hedge.
 Laden down with big juicy blackberries.

-Our hedge has various blackberry brambles dotted amongst it.
-To Pumpjack it is a weed needing to be eradicated.
+My hedge has various blackberry brambles dotted amongst it.
+To some it is a weed needing to be eradicated.
 To me, I hope in the ensuing years I can find a way to train some of the brambles to keep producing regular and easy to reach fruit.
 Now I just have to work out how to get it out of the hedge.

 What will I make with this mornings haul?
 The thought of blackberry coconut ice cream has my taste buds tingling.
 I love making ice cream with coconut milk.
 It just adds an extra yummy flavour.
 And, I can make it without an ice cream maker.
 It is very easy to do.

 Ingredients: 1 tin/can coconut milk, 2 cups/500 ml fresh blackberries, juice of 1/2 a lemon, and 1/4 – 1/2 cup/50 – 100 ml sweetner of your choice.
 I recommend maple or agave syrup, but you can use what you like or have to hand.
 Quantity depends on how sweet you like your ice cream.